bencroker/cos23/README.md

 2. Click this button:
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/bencroker/cos23?quickstart=1)
 3. In the resulting window, you can see and open any existing Codespaces by clicking on them, otherwise you can click the “Create new codespace” button to create a new one.
-4. In the resulting Terminal window, type `make dev` to start the project up.
+4. After a few moments, you should see the Terminal window open and a stream of commands as the project is set up.
 3. Wait until you see output like this, and then access the site via the credentials that are output on the console:

 ```